 One song to groove to, cry to, drive to and share

 This week’s pick, recommended by reader Jennah S., is Japanese electronic music band Yellow Magic Orchestra (or YMO).
 As pioneers of synthpop, a genre which emerged at the start of the 1980s, the group has been described as “the original cyberpunks.”

 Resource(s) of the week

 Something helpful and interesting and cool (*storytelling opportunity)

-Personal stories I’m loving
+Personal stories and poetry I’m loving

 Keep reading with a 7-day free trial

 Subscribe to Foreign Bodies to keep reading this post and get 7 days of free access to the full post archives.